ds-horizon/guardian/docs/configuration/SmsEmailConfiguration.md

 ### POST {send_sms_path} - Send SMS

-Sends an SMS message with OTP or other content to a phone number.
+Sends an SMS message with OTP to a phone number.

 **Request Body:**
 ```json